-Assessment site administrators/managers can complete the “request for online account” PDF form (see below) and send it to email@example.com.
-Once the form is received, CCLB staff will provide each assessor with a unique username and password to access our testing site.
+Assessment site administrators/managers can email firstname.lastname@example.org to request access to the training and related administration files for their assessors.
+CCLB staff will provide each assessor with more information from that point on.
 Once logged in, the assessor will have access to the training, the LPT Tests & Forms as well as a few exemplars.
 The training is estimated to take around one hour.

 Costs: [Each CLB-LPT user needs his or her own account on our testing site]

 Fees related to this training as well as the face-to-face administration of this test are included in the New Assessor Account fee when the assessor is first trained on using CLBPT.

 Our current contribution agreement doesn’t have funds for our assessors to register for an account; how do we proceed?

 Please make note of the number of assessors at your site who will require LPT training and connect with your IRCC project officer in order to discuss your Contribution Agreement to cover the associated training costs.
 Once your Contribution Agreement can support the costs related to the LPT training/files, follow the steps outlined in the “How to access the training” section above.